 There are a few options available for those that want the peace-of-mind and security that a backup energy source can provide for a family.
 One option is to install a generator that will kick in when the power goes off.
 The other option is to install a home solar energy system with a battery backup package.
 You can learn more about a generator vs. battery here, but for this blog, we will focus on the best solar battery backup options for homeowners.

 It's important to understand the common terminology that you will come across when examining battery options.

 - Backup Load - The equipment and devices that are important to keep running when the power goes out - your refrigerator or sump pump.

 - Peak Power Requirements - This is the maximum amount of electricity you will use at one time.
 Your Peak Power Requirements can be calculated by adding up the maximum running wattage for your backup loads plus all their starting wattages.

 - Surge - This is the maximum amount of energy that can flow from the battery at a given time - the startup power.

 - Continuous - This is the amount of energy that the battery can sustain after the initial start-up phase.

 - Kilowatt-hour (kWh) - This is the amount of energy that is produced - think of a bucket full of water.
 The kWh is the amount of water in the bucket.

 - Kilowatt (kW) - This is the flow of energy.
 It’s the flow/rate of water leaving the bucket (how many gallons per minute).

-Solar Battery Packages
+Solar Battery Packages For Your Home

 To make things simple, we’ve put together two battery backup packages using the best solar batteries available.
 Both battery packages provide a cost-effective, reliable backup energy solution for our customers.
 Our basic package is designed to keep essential equipment running.
 The advanced package is designed as a whole house backup system.